jetstack/kube-oidc-proxy/demo/README.md

-This will create a Kubernetes cluster in EKS and GKE, a Service Account to manage Google Cloud DNS records for DNS challenges and OIDC secrets for both clusters.
-It should generate a JSON configuration file for both clusters in `./manifests/google-config.json` and `./manifests/amazon.json` respectively.
+This will create a Kubernetes cluster in EKS and GKE, a Service Account to manage Google Cloud DNS records for DNS challenges and OIDC secrets for all clusters.
+It should generate a JSON configuration file for all clusters in `./manifests/[google|amazon|digitalocean]-config.json` respectively.

 ## Configuration